-Prospective applicants are encouraged to apply online.
-Information on how to apply online is available on the Graziadio School website: bschool.pepperdine.edu.
+The Graziadio School undergraduate and graduate Application for Admission and complete instructions are available online at bschool.pepperdine.edu.
 Questions regarding the application process should be directed to the Graziadio School Corporate and External Relations Office at the West Los Angeles Graduate Campus at (310) 568-5555.